askmike/bitmex-simple-rest/README.md

     // later when you actually want to send const { data, headers } = await bm.requestDraft(draft);

-Note that this only works in scenarios where you know (or can estimate) what will happen or which scenarios might happen: You can create drafts for all of them and only end up sending one later.
+Note that this only works in scenarios where you can estimate what will happen or which scenarios might happen: You can create drafts for all of them and only end up sending one later.

 ## TODO